marek-lotkovvski/marek-lotkovvski/README.md

-👋 Hi, I’m Marek and I have a hedgehog named Hash living around composter in my garden.
+👋 Hi, I’m Marek and I used to have a hedgehog named Hash living around a composter in my garden.

 <!---
 marek-lotkovvski/marek-lotkovvski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.